 Total soluble solids

 TSS (Total Soluble Solids) is a key quality indicator in the food industry, reflecting the concentration of soluble compounds in fruits and vegetables.
 It helps assess ripeness, flavor, and processing suitability.
 In jamun, TSS includes sugars, acids, and vitamins, with major sugars being sucrose, fructose, maltose, glucose, galactose, and mannose (Noomrio&Dahot, 1996).
-In this experiment, Table 3, present data pertaining to the effect of different 6-benzylaminopurine treatments on total soluble solids content in jamun fruit.
+In this experiment, Table 3, presentdata pertaining to the effect of different 6-benzylaminopurine treatments on total soluble solids content in jamun fruit.
 Total soluble solids (TSS), an important indicator of fruit sweetness and ripeness, initially increased in all treatments during early storage, then gradually declined as storage progressed.
 The untreated control fruits stored in open conditions showed the highest early spike in TSS (17.63% at 15 DAS) but experienced a sharp decline, thereafter, dropping to 12.86% by 30 DAS.
 In contrast, fruits treated with BAP, especially at 1.5 mM, maintained more stable TSS levels over time.
 At 30 DAS, BAP (1.5 mM) retained the highest TSS (14.2%), significantly outperforming the open control, which reflects BAP's effectiveness in preserving fruit quality and delaying metabolic deterioration during storage.
 BAP treatment probably decreased respiration rate in fruit thereby reducing utilization of the respiratory materials, as a consequence delayed loss of soluble solids (Siddiqui et al., 2015).

 Ascorbic acid content